msv-lab/f1x/README.md

 f1x [ɛf-wʌn-ɛks] is a test-driven patch generation engine for C/C++ programs.
 It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be reliable, efficient and easy-to-use.

-f1x implements a novel search space exploraton algorithm specifically designed for prioritized search spaces (in which correctness probability is assigned to candidate patches).
-This algorithm combines existing syntax-based and semantics-based techniques in a mutually reinforcing fashion by performing semantic search space partitioning during test execution.
-As a result, f1x is the first system that achieves both reliability and efficiency.
-First, f1x guarantees to generate the most reliable patch (the global maximum) in the search space according to a given prioritization strategy.
-Second, f1x generates patches significantly faster compared with previous approaches when repairing large programs such as PHP and Libtiff.

 More details about f1x can be found in our publication.

+### Status ###

+f1x is under active development and maintenance.
+It provides a reasonable support for C language (tested on large projects such as PHP, Python, etc.) and an initial C++ support (tested on small programs). f1x currently works on Linux-based systems (tested on Ubuntu 14.04 and Ubuntu 16.04).

 ## Installation ##

-f1x currently supports Linux-based systems; it was tested on Ubuntu 14.04 and Ubuntu 16.04.

 Install dependencies (GCC, G++, Make, Boost.Filesystem, Boost.Program_options, Boost.Log, diff):